 Buying a Burial Plot

-A guide to buying a burial plot in a cemetery or woodland burial plot in a natural burial ground, with information on the cost of burial plots and Exclusive Right of Burial.
+A guide to buying a burial plot in a UK cemetery, or a woodland burial plot in a natural burial ground.
+Information on the cost of burial plots and Exclusive Right of Burial.

 Image by Mary Bettini Blank from Pixabay